agb5003/pip/final/final.md

 <br>

 The objective of the final assignment is to display a ranked results sheet of the 2023 J-league season.
-We are provided with a csv (comma-separated values) file detailing the result of each team, and we are tasked to add two additional statistics, rank the teams based on their results, and display the ranked order along with the statistics in a .txt file.
+A csv (comma-separated values) file is provided, detailing the result of each team, and we are tasked to add two additional statistics, rank the teams based on their results, and display the ranked order along with the statistics in a .txt file.
 This is an exercise in database construction, manipulation and display, and a little glimpse into Data Structures and Algorithm, too, namely in the optional tasks.

 Mostly, the flow of execution in both J_score1.c and J_score2.c is the same: